mviniciusca/warriorfolio-docs/README.md

 Warriorfolio is a cutting-edge portfolio creation platform designed to help professionals showcase their work with ease.
 Key highlights include:

-- 🚀 Modern and flexible portfolio application
+- 🚀 Modern and flexible portfolio application powered by Laravel 11
 - 🛠️ 100% manageable through a user-friendly Control Panel
 - 🌍 Supports multiple languages
-- 📱 Fully responsive design

 ##### ✨ Key Features Covered in Documentation